 COMM 327.
 Persuasion.
+3 hrs.

-A study of motivational appeals and social scientific approaches to creating and evaluating persuasive messages.
+A study of motivational appeals and approaches to creating and evaluating persuasive messages.
 Emphasis will be on applying theory by both analyzing examples and creating appeals for new circumstances.
 Prerequisite: COMM 211.
-Offered fall semester.
+Offered spring semester, even years.